truera/trulens/docs/attribution_parameterization.md

 ### Summary

-**InputCut** is model args / kwargs
+**InputCut** is model args / kwargs.
-**OutputCut** is the model output
+**OutputCut** is the model output.

 **Baseline Cut** is the tensor associated with the Integrated gradients baseline.
 Can be the InputCut or later.
 **DoI Cut** is the tensor associated with explanation sampling.
-Can be the BaselineCut or later
+Can be the BaselineCut or later.
 **Attribution Cut** is the tensor that should be explained.
-Can be the DoICut or later
+Can be the DoICut or later.
 **QoI Cut** is what is being explained with a QoI.
-Must be after the AttributionCut
+Must be after the AttributionCut.